mimblewimble/grin-pm/notes/20210330-meeting-governance.md

 ### 3. @geneferneau Adaptor Signature Atomic Swap BTC <> GRIN

-- _lehnberg:Time-line estimate:  ~3-4 months for a minimum-viable-product.
+- _lehnberg:_ Time-line estimate:  ~3-4 months for a minimum-viable-product.
 Funds: 40.000 EUR equivalent in BTC, based on the 60-day rolling average 6 at the time of payout.

 - _antiochp:_ can we clarify the funding request (amount) in the context of the discussed timeline?
    - _geneferneau:_ definitely, when submitted I was estimating on a 10.000 EUR per month rate

-- _lehnberg:_would you be open to consider month-by-month payments?
+- _lehnberg_ would you be open to consider month-by-month payments?
- - _geneferneau:_absolutely open to month-by-month payments, and to negotiating the rate
+ - _geneferneau:_ absolutely open to month-by-month payments, and to negotiating the rate

-- _lehnberg:_So we agree in principle today, which gets gene started? and then end of month he submits an update and gets paid?
+- _lehnberg_ So we agree in principle today, which gets gene started? and then end of month he submits an update and gets paid?
  - 👍:_dburkett, _jabfalter, _anynomous, _defistaker, _vegycslol, _tromp
-  - _lehnberg:_yeah if @geneferneau is happy with this setup let's do it
+  - _lehnberg:_ yeah if @geneferneau is happy with this setup let's do it
-   - _geneferneau:_absolutely, thank you all so much for the opportunity
+   - _geneferneau:_ absolutely, thank you all so much for the opportunity
    - _lehnberg:_ play- I consider this accepted - congrats!

 ### 4. @trevyn Request for funding:[https://forum.grin.mw/t/request-for-funding-tr evyn-apr-2021/8641]
-- _lehnberg:_1month funding April 2021, 10k EUR, the floor is open for questions
+- _lehnberg:_ 1month funding April 2021, 10k EUR, the floor is open for questions

-- _phyro:_do you plan any longer periods after april?
+- _phyro:_ do you plan any longer periods after april?
- - _trevyn:_i would like to, yes. i thought it best to spend april getting a better sense of the sections of code that i'd like to work on, so i can make a more specific funding request :)
+ - _trevyn:_ i would like to, yes. i thought it best to spend april getting a better sense of the sections of code that i'd like to work on, so i can make a more specific funding request :)

-- _antiochp:_just want to say thanks again @trevyn for rolling sleeves up and getting involved in various PRs on github
+- _antiochp:_ just want to say thanks again @trevyn for rolling sleeves up and getting involved in various PRs on github
  - _phyro:_ I honestly have a feeling you'd be a great candidate for long-term- which would include diving deep into, mw, node, wallet

-- _lehnberg:_seems like this is another request with a consensus in favour. any objections, now's the time to voice them;
+- _lehnberg:_ seems like this is another request with a consensus in favour. any objections, now's the time to voice them;

-- _dburkett:_Can we still get detailed updates?
+- _dburkett:_ Can we still get detailed updates?
- - _trevyn:_of course, I was expecting to do that anyway!
+ - _trevyn:_ of course, I was expecting to do that anyway!

-- _lehnberg:_okay - up front payment, 1 month, 10k EUR → approved! congrats
+- _lehnberg:_ okay - up front payment, 1 month, 10k EUR → approved! congrats
  - 👍: _joltz, _quentinlesceller, _dburkett, _geneferneau, _antiochp, _quentinlesceller, _anynomous, _setsuko, _cekickafa, _antiochp, _defistalker, _trvyn, _phyro

 ### 5. TradeOgre Compensation [https://forum.grin.mw/t/recompensate-tradeogre/8657)